 minutes, the distance the sperm have moved is measured.

-A semen sample is
+For the man: a semen sample is

 collected by masturbation.
 First, you should urinate and then wash and rinse